tksmaru/loopback-example-rest-connector/README.md

 #Running the app
 1. Clone the app
-2. Start up the remote server `slc run remote-server` from the project root.
+2. Start up the remote server `slc run external-server` from the project root.
 3. Start up the local server `slc run local-server` from the project root.

 You should see console messages on the local server.
 Verify the data has been